Synchronous / Timing Belts

 Timing belts (synchronous belts) are basically flat belts with evenly spaced teeth.
 They mate with complimentary teeth on a pulley or sprocket.
 Because there is no stretch, no slip, and no metal-to-metal contact, lubrication is unnecessary.
 Timing belts should be used where exact synchronization between the driver shaft and driven shaft is required.

-Timing belts are much more precise than v-belts and deliver 100 percent of the intended speed with 98 percent efficiency.
+Timing belts are more precise than v-belts and deliver 100% of the intended speed with 98% efficiency.
 The trapezoidal design is sometimes referred to as an involute tooth profile.
 There are six standard pitch sizes in the inch system.
 Pitch is the distance from one tooth center to the next tooth center.